pymupdf/PyMuPDF/docs/document.rst

     .. method:: setToC(toc, collapse=1)

-    .. method:: setTOC(toc, collapse=1)
+    .. method:: set_toc(toc, collapse=1)

-      PDF only: Replaces the **complete current outline** tree (table of contents) with the new one provided as the argument.
-After successful execution, the new outline tree can be accessed as usual via method *getToC()* or via property *outline*.
-Like with other output-oriented methods, changes become permanent only via *save()* (incremental save supported).
+      PDF only: Replaces the **complete current outline** tree (table of contents) with the one provided as the argument.
+After successful execution, the new outline tree can be accessed as usual via :meth:`Document.get_toc` or via :attr:`Document.outline`.
+Like with other output-oriented methods, changes become permanent only via :meth:`save` (incremental save supported).
 Internally, this method consists of the following two steps.
 For a demonstration see example below.

       - Step 1 deletes all existing bookmarks.